Jamil226/FA25-Flutter/readme.md

 ---

-### Lab 2 – Working with Text, Icons, Images, & AppBar
+### 2 – Working with Text, Icons, Images, & AppBar

 - Adding and styling **Text** widgets
 - Using **Icons** in Flutter